spintronics/connect_four/readme.md

 - build the component tree with the appropriately bounded event handlers
 - an event such as a button click fires the bound action
 - the action changes the state it a predictable way (immutably)
-- if the state detects that the state is different after the action has run, a redraw is scheduled
+- if the new state is different, a redraw is scheduled
 - the game loop consumes events every 20ms

 ## libraries used